Asymptotic Properties of Multi-Treatment Covariate Adaptive Randomization Procedures for Balancing Observed and Unobserved Covariates: General CAR Procedure for Multi-Treatments

 \end{corollary}

 Corollary \ref{cor:multiHuHu} gives a general and complete picture of the properties of the stratified randomization, Pocock and Simon's procedure, and Hu and Hu's procedure.

-{\bf Acknowledgements:} {This work was supported by grants from the NSF of China (Nos.
-11731012,12031005), Ten Thousands Talents Plan of Zhejiang Province (Grant No. 2018R52042), NSF of Zhejiang Province (No. LZ21A010002) and the Fundamental Research Funds for the Central Universities}
+{\bf Acknowledgements:} {The research was partly supported by grants from National Key R\&D Program of China (No. 2024YFA1013502), NSF of China (No. U23A2064) and the Summit Advancement Disciplines of Zhejiang Province (Zhejiang Gongshang University - Statistics).}

 {A.\arabic{equation}} {C.\arabic{table}} {C.\arabic{table}}

 We give the proofs of the main results of the paper and some simulation studies.